-Two workers abducted in attack at Libya's Sharara oil field: engineers
+Libya's Sharara oilfield cuts output after workers abducted

-BENGHAZI, Libya (Reuters) - Two staff, including one foreign worker, were abducted early on Saturday in an attack by an unknown group at a facility at Libya’s giant Sharara oil field, engineers from the field said.
+BENGHAZI, Libya (Reuters) - Production at Libya’s giant Sharara oil field was expected to fall by at least 160,000 barrels per day (bpd) on Saturday after two staff were abducted in an attack by an unknown group, the National Oil Corporation (NOC) said.

-The attack happened at a control station on the outskirts of Sharara, about 40 km (25 miles) from the main part of the field, one of the engineers said.
+The attack happened at a control station on the outskirts of Sharara, about 40 km (25 miles) from the main part of the field, engineers at the field said.
+One of the abducted workers was Romanian, they said.

-It was not immediately clear whether the attack would have any impact on production at the field, where output in recent months has been around 300,000 barrels per day (bpd).

-Libya’s National Oil Corporation (NOC) operates Sharara in partnership with Repsol, Total, OMV and Equinor, formerly known as Statoil.
+Tripoli-based NOC operates Sharara in partnership with Repsol, Total, OMV and Equinor, formerly known as Statoil.

 The field, in Libya’s remote southwest, has suffered security problems in the past, including raids in which vehicles and mobile phones have been stolen.